 However, as it’s mounted on a backpack, that means there’ll be more pressure on your neck rather than on your hand – which I believe is bearable.

 Nevertheless, it has enough cushioning done all over the required areas to at least give you the comfort you deserve.
 It has a cruise control feature so you won’t have to hold the throttle down all the time.
 And the speed is adjustable too.

-If you want a powerful backpack blower and not shy to invest for the long-term, the Poulan Pro PR48BT is an excellent choice for you.
+If you want a powerful backpack blower and are not shy to invest for the long term, the Poulan Pro PR48BT is an excellent choice for you.

 08. Hitachi RB24EAP Leaf Blower

 Here’s a perfect all-rounder for you, the RB24EAP leaf blower that comes from a very reliable name – Hitachi!

 This blower brings the best of all worlds – it’s lightweight and compact, it’s easy to maneuver, it’s affordable, yet it produces a vast amount of power and airflow.